michaelBenin/react-ssr-spa/README.md

 ### Configuration:

-Create an .env file at the root of the directory.
-See .env.example
+(Optional) Create an .env file at the root of the directory.
+See .env.example in root.

 ## Commands: